-- 1. PACKRAT I & II- End of didactic phase and end of the clinical phase, respectively.
+- 1. PACKRAT I & II- End of first year and second year respectively.
 The scores are used to determine whether students require additional remediation and mentoring during the clinical phase.
 Students with the highest level of risk will be required to complete more extensive remediation assignments defined in the Academic Improvement Plan. - 2.
 OSCE I & II End of didactic phase and end of the clinical phase, respectively.
 This "hands-on" examination is designed specifically to test the PA student's clinical competence.
 This will be administered at LMU Tampa PA Program or at another designated location. - 3.
-End of Didactic Phase Exam & End of Program Exam-These multiple-choice examinations tests the student's knowledge base for all organ systems.
+End of Didactic Phase Exam & End of Program Exam-This is a multiple-choice examination.
+This examination tests the student's knowledge base for all organ systems.
 Students will be able to meet with their advisor and discuss a study strategy that students can pursue to prepare for the PANCE. - 4.
 Professionalism Development Assessment Tool (PDAT) I & II.
-End of didactic phase and end of clinical phase.
+End of didactic phase and end of Clinical Phase.
 Evaluation of professionalism is an on-going process throughout the program.
 Prior to graduation, students and their assigned advisor will complete the summative tool and discuss their strengths and weaknesses in this area.

-To obtain the final signature for graduation, students must successfully complete all formative and summative assessments including summative evaluations (OSCEs, End of Didactic Phase Exam, End-of-Program Exam, PDAT I & II) and PACKRAT I & II.
+To obtain the final signature for graduation, students must successfully complete all formative and summative assessments including summative evaluations (OSCE, End-of-Program Exam, PDAT) and PACKRAT I & II.
 Those identified as high-risk will be mandated to complete more extensive remediation assignments outlined in a study contract.